mulesoft-labs/raml-for-jax-rs/eclipseplugin.md

 -  JAX-RS version -version of JAX-RS framework to be used during generation
 -  JSON Mapper - annotation framework used to map JSON
 -  Use JSR 303 Annotations - Enable or not JSR 303 Java Bean validation
+-  mapToVoid: If set this option to true methods with empty bodies will have void resource type, otherwise we still will generate response wrapper for them.